 When at home, Evelyn always calls on her landline phone instead of her mobile phone.
-Maybe this is the reason she still has a landline.
+Maybe this is the reason she still has the antiquated communication device.
 “Hi, honey.
 How are you doing?” asks Evelyn in an exhilarating tone.

 Hearing Evelyn’s voice lifts her mood.
 She responds gleefully, “I’m good.
 How are you?”